 2018-2021 A KESS2 project in collaboration with Woodknowledge wales, to develop and Validating Systemised Offsite Manufactured and Engineered Timber Dwelling Typologies from Welsh and UK Forestry Supply Chains for Increased Building Performance and Enabling the Transition to Nearly Zero Carbon Homes in Wales.

-2018-2021, A three year KTP in collaboration and co-funded with and by JG Hale Construction, InnovateUK and he Welsh Government.
-Seven Oaks as part of Hale have developed a BBA certified timber closed panel for exterior walls (Trisowarm).
+2019-2022, A three year KTP in collaboration and co-funded with and by JG Hale Construction/So Modular, InnovateUK and he Welsh Government.
+So Modular as part of Hale have developed a BBA certified timber closed panel for exterior walls (Trisowarm).
 The project will embed a Hale Innovation Management System (HiMS), with a Holistic Feedback & Optimisation Loop (HFOL) for transparent cost appraisal/reduction, and product performance enhancement (golden threads).
 Pioneering expansion of prefabricated components and transitioning into modular construction.
 Focused on their Trisowarm system for walls, expand to ceilings, floors, roofs.

 Natural Materials – Rammed Earth